#001 PyTorch – How to Install PyTorch with Anaconda and use it on Colab?

 - CUDA: 10.2

-- Finally, once Anaconda is installed, open conda (e.g. from Windows start and by typing conda), run the shown command in the terminal to install PyTorch.
+- Finally, once Anaconda is installed, open Anaconda Prompt (e.g. from Windows start and by typing Anaconda), run the shown command in the terminal to install PyTorch.

 conda install pytorch torchvision cudatoolkit=10.2 -c pytorch

 If you look carefully at the commands notice that we are installing both PyTorch and torchvision.
-Also, there is no need to install CUDA separately.
-This is because the needed CUDA version comes installed with PyTorch since we selected the CUDA version.
+In addition, there is no need to install CUDA separately.
+This is because the needed CUDA version comes installed with PyTorch since we have selected the CUDA version.

 2. How to verify the installation?